DawitYemane/Climate-Change-research-workshop_14-16Mar2017/README.md

 #
-This a temporary repository intended mainly as a repository to share the presentations from the Climate change workshop held at the Sea point Aquarium over three days from the 14th to the 16th of March 2017.
+This a temporary repository intended mainly as a repository to share the presentations from the Climate change workshop held at the Sea point Aquarium over three days from the 14th to the 16th of March 2017.Talks from the different days are in ttheir respective folder